＜Open Call Project SOCIAL DIVE＞

 Born in Tokyo in 1995, Kouhei Uchiumi graduated from the Department of Architecture in the Faculty of Engineering, the University of Tokyo in 2018, and received a Master of Engineering in 2020.
 He did research on public spaces such as pedestrian streets.
 He also works on conservation surveys of collective complexes and sento (public baths), as well as DIY interior renovation.
 His graduation thesis won the AIJ Graduation Thesis Prize.
 Joined Open A Ltd. from April 2020.

 Born in Toyama Prefecture in 1991, Yuki Murata received an MA in Sculpture from the Graduate School of Fine Arts, Tokyo University of the Arts in 2016.
 He stayed in Italy from 2016 to 2017.
-Major awards include the Grand Prize in Art Award Tokyo Marunouchi 2016, selection in 10th Shuou Foundation Award for Art Studies Abroad 2016, Tokyo University of the Arts Morinokai Prize in 2016, and the Art Fair Toyama Grand Prize in 2015.
+Major awards include selection for the 23rd Taro Okamoto Award for Contemporary Art in 2019, the Grand Prize in Art Award Tokyo Marunouchi 2016, selection in 10th Shuou Foundation Award for Art Studies Abroad 2016, Tokyo University of the Arts Morinokai Prize in 2016, and the Art Fair Toyama Grand Prize in 2015.
 He held a solo exhibition titled “SCRIBE” at Nishida Museum of Art, Toyama Glass Art Museum, Gallery Muryow in 2020.
 Major exhibitions in recent years include “XYLOLOGY” (Denchu Hirakushi House and Atelier, 2018), “Pre-breakthrough” (Roppongi Hills A/D Gallery, 2019), and “Magnificent Carvings and Stories Under the Shape” (Neptune Gallery, Taipei, 2019).
 He has participated in various art fairs in Japan, Singapore and Taiwan.